Panarin lifts Rangers past Penguins 4-3 in OT in Game 7

 Kreider gave the Rangers a 1-0 lead 7:36 into the game with his fifth goal of the series.
 Zibanejad got his seventh assist.

-Thirty seconds later, Shesterkin snatched Crosby’s slap shot out of the air while doing the splits, drawing chants of “I-gor!
-I-gor!” from the home crowd that was roaring since before puck drop.

 The Penguins had an extended power play late in the first period.
-With the Rangers’ Ryan Strome and Pittsburgh’s Bryan Rust off for roughing, New York’s Jacob Trouba was sent off on a double-minor for high-sticking
+With the Rangers’ Ryan Strome and Pittsburgh’s Bryan Rust off for roughing, Trouba was sent off on a double-minor for high-sticking

 The Penguins took advantage as Heinen tied it with 1:09 left with a goal that wasn’t credited until the play was stopped about 25 seconds later.
 From the left side, Heinen poked the puck in and raised his arms in celebration, but play continued as Rangers defenseman Adam Fox swept the puck away.
 Replays showed it came after the puck had crossed the line, giving Heinen his third of the series.